wbhart/Weber1/index.md

 a', b', c', d' \ldots
 $$

-correspond to each other mutually and uniquely in such a way that whenever $ab = c$ is true, also $a'b' = c'$ holds, then the groups are called isomorphic, and the evident theorem holds that two groups isomorphic to a third group are isomorphic to each other.
+correspond to each other mutually and uniquely in such a way that whenever $ab = c$ is true, also $a\textrm'b\textrm' = c\textrm'$ holds, then the groups are called isomorphic, and the evident theorem holds that two groups isomorphic to a third group are isomorphic to each other.
 Accordingly, one can combine all mutually isomorphic groups into one class of groups, which itself is again a group whose elements are the generic concepts that one obtains when combining the corresponding elements of the individual isomorphic groups into a general concept.
 The individual mutually isomorphic groups are then to be understood as different representatives of a generic concept.

 The properties of groups that can come into consideration are of different kinds.
 They can either adhere to particular groups and be derived from the nature of the elements from which the group is composed, or also from the nature of the composition law.
 Or they can adhere to the groups as such and must then be derivable solely from the definition of the group concept.
 The latter properties are common to all isomorphic groups and can be designated as invariant properties of the group.
 If a comparison is permitted, one could be reminded of the difference between metric and projective properties in geometry.